czema/guitar-tuner/README.md

 ## Giant Guitar Tuner ##

+Software components to support the operation of a giant guitar tuner display.
+See `src/main.c` for a fuller description of the software architecture.

 ### Setup and Installation ###

 * Using Raspberry Pi Imager, choose the `Raspberry Pi OS Lite` image and select the SD card, click Write.